hl8437/typora/readygo/rpc/q&a.md

   * Is it necessary to build a repo for different rpc Apis?
   * a repo for storing rpc apis for shannonai shall be built.
+  * but the version control could be difficult

+* multiple rpc server in a process?

+*